hoonzis/hoonzis.github.io/_posts/2012-06-27-programming-languages-for-age-of-cloud.md

 Here is a list of 3 tools which I think might be helpful:

--   **Conteptual models** - As developers we can follow some conceptual model - for instance the actors model in order to organize and architecture the program.
+-   **Conceptual models** - As developers we can follow some conceptual model - for instance the actors model in order to organize and architecture the program.
 -   **Libraries** - To implement one of the models (or design patterns)